 But what about the field of business?
 Have there been any revolutionary advances that change the way we work?

 Low-code platforms have been powering the way forward for businesses of all sizes to maximize their productivity and rethink the way they operate.
 However, they aren’t the agents of change–they’re merely the byproducts.
-The real driving force behind this innovation are citizen developers: business users who are taking matters into their own hands, empowered by low-code app builders.
+The real driving force behind this innovation is the citizen developers: business users who are taking matters into their own hands, empowered by low-code app builders.

 Low-Code App Builders Make Running to IT a Thing of the Past

 Traditionally, when business users needed a new application or implementation done, IT had to be called in.
 Only IT had the staff to code, and programming wasn’t a skill easily learned by a business user.
-Considering the number of apps you’d need to run a business, you can see how IT could be easily bottlenecked from the sheer number of requests.
+Considering the number of apps you’d need to run a business, you can see how IT could be easily bottlenecked by the sheer number of requests.

 But low-code app development platforms have turned the situation around.
 Instead of having to run to IT or forcing business users to learn how to code, low-code app builders have let both sides reach a middle ground.

 Without the absolute need for programming expertise, business users can create their own applications.
-Low-code app builders allow IT staff to focus on more complex projects and let citizen developers create the easier requests on their own.
+Low-code app builders allow IT staff to focus on more complex projects and let citizen developers create easier requests on their own.